DeeChau/kafka.go-generic/README.md

 * Created demo-code in `main.go`
 ## Next Steps
 ### 02-07-2022
-* Extrace demo-code from `main.go` to a subfolder dedicated for examples (faux unit-tests)
+* Extract demo-code from `main.go` to subfolders dedicated for examples and unit-tests
 * Better document steps in code where generics are applied
 * Add unit tests where available
   * Schema, Avro, Producer & Consumer